 Brick Paver Restoration

-*Since 2020, some pavers that have been manufactured are not fully cured out and contain some iron deposits in the stone itself, plus many are they are still green and need longer to cure out after installation.
+*Since 2020, some pavers that have been manufactured have not fully cured out correctly and contain some iron deposits in the stone itself, plus many are still green and need longer to cure out after installation.

 There are cheap bricks with impurities in the sand mix during the manufacturing process, coupled with a horrible base.
 This less-than-adequate base creates this calcium build-up.

 Always Remember: Cheaper isn’t better, not in the long run, as it may cost you four times the original cost of doing it right the 1st time.

 The Stripping Process

 Stripping of brick paver sealant is needed when an inexperienced contractor or overzealous employee is in a rush or doesn’t fully understand how to clean and seal pavers properly.